YiTaoMa/HotDesking/README.md

 - Employee Check-in function is independent, not related to other existing functions.
 Check-in is for the sake of contact tracing during the COVID-19 period, and it shows users actually sit on the desk for the period of booking.
   ( user can book but not go, but check-in is showing if the user used the desk or not and when).
+    - Which, the user can not checkin if already checked in AND can not checkin if this booking/seat is not confirmed by the Admin.
 - Lockdown: Period of operation.
 So, no date check.
 If a seat is locked down.
 All booking records AND corresponding Whitelist records for this locked downed seat will be cancelled/deleted if have any.
 - Admin can achieve COVID-19 lockdown AND COVID-19 condition by manually lockdown selected seats.